Rak Records

 When Warner Music Group acquired Parlophone from EMI in 2013, this included the rights to Hot Chocolate and other artists.
 However, Suzi Quatro's albums on Rak are owned by currently independent label Chrysalis Records after Blue Raincoat Music acquired that label in May 2016 from Warner.

 Rak Publishing

-Rak Publishing is currently located in London, in the original RAK Studios complex in St John's Wood.
+Rak Publishing is currently in London, in the original RAK Studios complex in St John's Wood.
 They manage the publishing rights for songs like "You Sexy Thing" by Hot Chocolate, "I Love Rock 'n' Roll" by Arrows, covered by Joan Jett and Britney Spears, and "Kids In America" recorded by Kim Wilde.
 Rak Publishing and Tummy Touch Records are currently releasing new and archive material from the Rak catalogue.